catseye/Chrysoberyl/article/Language Implementations.md

 *   common auspices: Cat's Eye Technologies
 *   common authors: Chris Pressey

-This is a list of languages that Cat's Eye Technologies has built an implementation for, but which were not designed by Cat's Eye Technologies.
+This is a list of languages that Cat's Eye Technologies has built an implementation for (or simply maintains a fork of), but which were not designed by Cat's Eye Technologies.

 ### PL-{GOTO}.NET